Want the best women's triathlon shorts and tops? You've come to the right place.

 Once we finish sublimating in-house, we send panels to be sewn.
 Just like the fabric, we sew everything here in Los Angeles.
 While that is more expensive than moving the work offshore, we think it allows us to better control quality.
 On a side note, in case you didn’t know, sewing women’s tri tops, tri shorts, cycling jerseys and the like is incredibly complex.
 Most factories just cannot do it.
 A special sewing machine called a flatlock is required and the sewers need to know how to work with stretch fabric and leg gripper.
 We’re fortunate that we’ve found four factories that can work with us and we’ve developed a great partnership with all of them.

-We're lucky to be in L.A.
+Coeur Sports is lucky to make our clothes in L.A.

 Once the panels and all the accessories (i.e. leg gripper, zippers, care labels etc.) have been sent to the factory, it takes another four weeks before we have finished goods.